digital-asset/daml-finance/README.md

 # Contingent Claims

 This is a library for modelling contingent claims i.e. derivatives.
-Briefly, a derivative is represnted by a tree of `Claim`s, which describe the future cashflows between two (implicit) parties.
+Briefly, a derivative is represented by a tree of `Claim`s, which describe the future cashflows between two (implicit) parties.

 The implementation follows closely the papers [[1]](#1), [[2]](#2).